-While most people have a direct deposit setup these days, one thing you might want to consider is setting up your direct deposit to go into a savings account, instead of a checking.
+While most people have a direct deposit setup these days, one thing you might want to consider is setting up your direct deposit to go into a savings account, instead of checking.
 Once the paycheck arrives transfer money over to a checking account for monthly bills and spending.
 Why?

 When you put the money directly into savings it creates an automatic savings component where people are more likely to only transfer what they need for bills/spending to checking.
-They then end up saving more because the unassigned money isn't just disappearing into the checking account ether.
+They then end up saving more because the unassigned money isn’t just disappearing into the checking account either.

 If you have direct deposit, use it to funnel money into your savings account instead of your checking account.
 Transfer money into your checking account to spend.
 Most people suffer from “I can’t save” syndrome because they want extra money in their checking account “just in case.”
 I’ve found that you can use psychology to your advantage here.
 By directly saving money and then transferring it to spend, you’re more likely to leave your cash alone.

-So setup that direct deposit to your savings account, and then setup an automatic transfer to checking a couple of days later for normal budgeted bills and expenses.
-No more over-spending in that “miscellaneous” category.
+So set up that direct deposit to your savings account, and then set up an automatic transfer to checking a couple of days later for normal budgeted bills and expenses.
+No more overspending in that “miscellaneous” category.

 Automate Your Savings Goals